 City of Heroes is scheduled to go offline this Friday, November 30 at 11:59 PM PST.
 There’s little chance of stopping that now, but an 11th hour effort may be able to resurrect the game at a later date.

-Full press release from #SaveCOH after the cut.
+In one of our lengthiest posts ever, the full press release is presented after the cut.
 Continue Reading